 We provide most of our active employees with company-paid life insurance that is currently limited to \$100,000.
-For executive officers, we provide alternative coverage with an executive life insurance program.
+For executive officers, we provide an alternative executive life insurance program.
 Executive officers elected on or after April 1, 2004, receive company-paid term life insurance coverage that is approximately equal to three times base salary until the later of retirement or age 65.
-Messrs Saunders, Colyer and Tiede are covered under this plan.
+Messrs Saunders, Colyer, Tiede and Coker are covered under this plan.
 The Committee believes that this amount of coverage is in line with industry practice and provides life insurance coverage in line with the earnings level of an executive officer.

-Executive officers elected prior to April 1, 2004, except the CEO, receive a benefit approximately equal to three times salary plus target incentive, using a combination of term insurance and permanent (cash value) insurance.
-Mr. Sanders was included in this group in 2012.
-The CEO's coverage is five times base salary plus target incentive.
-The CEO's coverage level was implemented several years ago when competitive practices supported this level.
-We also have permanent life insurance policies that provide coverage beyond age 65 to some of the executive officers elected prior to April 1, 2004.
+Mr. Sanders, who was elected as an officer prior to April 1, 2004, receives a benefit approximately equal to three times salary plus target incentive, using a combination of term life insurance coverage and permanent (cash value) insurance.
+The permanent life insurance provides coverage beyond age 65.
 This extended coverage uses the same multiple of pay, but that portion of the coverage is frozen based on salary and target incentive levels in effect at April 1, 2004.
-Only four officers (including Mr. DeLoach and Mr. Sanders) remain in this frozen executive life insurance plan.